-Beaver activity was found in Fishtrap Creek and West Fork Fishtrap Creek, and these dams were likely partial barriers to fish passage in 2021, depending on when fish may have tried to move above them.
-More Bull Trout redds have been observed in lower Fishtrap Creek in recent years compared to the index reaches.
-This change in distribution is mainly attributed to blocked passage from fall beaver dam construction and maintenance, which seems to pick-up drastically in late August or early September.
-Redd counts in upstream tributaries such as West Fork Fishtrap and Beatrice Creeks have also dropped off from historic counts (Figure 42).
+Some beaver activity was found in Fishtrap Creek and West Fork Fishtrap Creek, and these dams may have been a barrier to fish passage in 2021, depending on when fish may have tried to move above them.
+More Bull Trout redds have been observed in lower Fishtrap Creek in recent years when compared to the index reaches and this change is distribution is mainly attributed to blocked passage from fall beaver dam construction and maintenance, which seems to pick-up drastically in late August or early September.
+Redd counts in upstream tributaries such as West

+Fork Fishtrap and Beatrice Creek have also dropped off from historic counts (Figure 42).
 Natural debris jams in Jungle Creek, Beatrice Creek and West Fork Fishtrap Creek almost certainly limit upstream connectivity at base flows conditions each year, with the location and longevity of these barriers depending on the year, the intensity of the previously run-off regime as well as the size and amount of debris.
-A debris jam in lower Beatrice Creek was likely a barrier to passage at lower flows in 2020 and 2021, with no redds found in the stream either year.
+A debris jam in lower Beatrice Creek was likely barrier to passage at lower flows in 2020 and 2021, with no redds found in the stream either year.